LinuxSystemsEngineer/django_rest_framework_datatables_project/README.md

 - Mobile responsive design

 ## Programmer
  **Blake Jones** built this project.
-For any questions or further information, please contact me on linkedin.
+For any questions or further information, you can contact me on LinkedIn.

 * https://www.linkedin.com/in/blake-jones-linux/

 ## Contributions
-Feel free to fork this project and submit pull requests.
-For significant changes, please open an issue first to discuss what you would like to change.
+Feel free to fork out this project and submit pull requests.
+For significant changes, please open an issue first to discuss what you want to change.

 ## Sources / References
-This project was built using code from:
+This project's code is from:

 * https://django-rest-framework-datatables.readthedocs.io/en/latest/tutorial.html.